istio/istio.io/content/en/about/contribute/add-content/index.md

 Choose a title for your topic that has the keywords you want search engines to find.
-All content files in Istio are named `index.md`, but each content file is within a folder that uses the keywords in the topic's title, separated by hyphens, all in lower case.
+All content files in Istio are named `index.md`, but each content file is within a folder that uses the keywords in the topic's title, separated by hyphens, all in lowercase.
 Keep folder names as short as possible to make cross-references easier to create and maintain.

 ## Submit your contribution to GitHub